nim-works/nimskull/doc/manual.rst

 * several static restriction are placed on the arguments

 The static restrictions are as follows:
-* arguments to `sink` parameters can be arbitrary expressions, as long as ownership of the value can be transferred
+* arguments to `sink` parameters can be arbitrary expressions
 * arguments to `openArray` parameters must be views into caller parameters or globals
 * arguments to `var` and pass-by-reference parameters must be lvalue